 Market research has been an integral part of most large research and development projects and product launches and it probably always will be.
 Market research provides mission-critical insights on market dynamics, opportunities for growth, and more.

-In Episode 168, Gregg Archibald and Leonard Murphy, Partners at Gen2 Advisors, a premier market research consulting firm, and GreenBook, the leading media publication for the market research industry, shed light on how the practice of market research is evolving and how product managers can better collaborate with market research to increase their speed to market.
+In Episode 168, Alpha interviewed Gregg Archibald and Leonard Murphy, Partners at Gen2 Advisors, a premier market research consulting firm, and GreenBook, the leading media publication for the market research industry.
+The interveiw shed light on how the practice of market research is evolving and how product managers can better collaborate with market research to increase their speed to market.

 Market research studies traditionally take months and can cost hundreds of thousands of dollars.
 If they’re not done at the right time and in the right way, they can significantly increase your time to market.

-Gregg says that new technologies are helping researchers gain user insights faster than ever before, and as agile product development processes becomes more prevalent, it’s critical for product teams to have these insights so that they can make decisions quickly.
+Gregg says that new technologies are helping researchers gain user insights faster than ever before.
+As agile product development processes becomes more prevalent, it’s critical for product teams to have these insights so that they can make decisions quickly.
 Here’s what he said about this new dynamic:

 “The speed of decisions is increasing within business all the time.
 We’re getting a number of clients calling us and saying, ‘Our market research department used to be world class and now we find that our product people or our brand people are going to…tools that get that information closer to the end user.’
 So, market research has to be a part of getting information closer to the end user in a more iterative and faster way.”